A Complete Guide to Acne Treatments, Scar Types, and Solutions

 Topical Treatments

 Topical preparations are often the first-line Types of Acne Treatments since these remedies are cheap and easily accessible.
 Benzoyl peroxide is an OTC topical treatment that kills the germs responsible for pimples, reduces inflammation, and can unblock clogged pores.
 It is also effective in treating and preventing mild to moderate acne.
 It is better to begin with smaller concentrations since it can dry the skin or cause irritation.
-Salicylic acid is also widely used, as this substance softens the keratin of the upper layer of the skin and helps to remove black spots and blackheads.
-This is good for sensitive skin; this cream also eradicates acne, but it must be used properly.
+Salicylic acid softens the keratin in the skin’s upper layer and removes black spots and blackheads.
+It suits sensitive skin, clears acne, and works best when used properly.

 Isotretinoin and adapalene are two of the most famous retinoids, which help with cell regeneration, prevent pore blockage, and decrease redness.
 These are especially appropriate for mid-level to severe acne and in reducing scar formation after the acne treatments.
-Nonetheless, they can initially irritate the skin and cause sunlight sensitivity, so the need for sunscreen is included in the routine.
+These products can initially irritate the skin and increase sunlight sensitivity, so you must include sunscreen in your routine.
 These topical treatments serve as the foundation for most acne treatments and, when applied appropriately, achieve the intended outcome.

 Read Also: Photofacial Treatments in Delhi